Affinage

 Year Finding Method Journal Conf PMIDs

 2017 ACBD4 is a tail-anchored peroxisomal membrane protein that interacts with the ER protein VAPB (vesicle-associated membrane protein-associated protein B) to promote peroxisome-ER membrane contact site associations.
-Biochemical characterization, Co-immunoprecipitation, live-cell imaging, overexpression/loss-of-function experiments in mammalian cells Cell cycle (Georgetown, Tex.)
+Molecular cell biology characterization of ACBD4 as tail-anchored peroxisomal membrane protein; interaction with VAPB demonstrated; overexpression/loss-of-function showing altered peroxisome-ER associations Cell cycle (Georgetown, Tex.)
 High 28463579

-2023 Loss of ACBD4 does not reduce peroxisome-ER connections or cause accumulation of very long-chain fatty acids (VLCFAs); instead, loss of ACBD4 increases the rate of β-oxidation of VLCFAs, indicating a regulatory rather than primary tethering function.
+2023 Loss of ACBD4 does not reduce peroxisome-ER connections or result in accumulation of very long-chain fatty acids (VLCFAs); instead, loss of ACBD4 increases the rate of peroxisomal β-oxidation of VLCFAs, suggesting a regulatory rather than primary tethering role at the peroxisome-ER interface.
 Additionally, ACBD4 interacts with ACBD5 independently of VAPB binding.
-CRISPR/KO in HEK293 cells, molecular cell biology, biochemistry (Co-immunoprecipitation), lipidomics analyses The Journal of biological chemistry High 37414147
+Loss-of-function (ACBD4 knockout in HEK293 cells) combined with molecular cell biology, biochemical assays, and lipidomics; co-immunoprecipitation for ACBD4-ACBD5 interaction The Journal of biological chemistry High 37414147

 Source papers